HOW AN AIRPLANE FLIES?

 Introduction

-The sight of an airplane in the sky or a huge airplane taking off or landing at an airport make us wonder about the technology involved in it.
+The sight of an airplane in the sky or taking off or landing at an airport makes us wonder about the technology involved in it.
 It is simply marvelous.

-Don’t you wonder how such a huge metal bird effortlessly takeoff, flies to your destination, and land safely?
+Don’t you wonder how such a huge metal bird effortlessly takes off, flies to the destination, and lands safely?

-Keep reading to know more about the fascinating world of airplanes.
+How an airplane flies.
+How many controls does it have?
+And, what is its weight?
+Keep reading to learn more about the fascinating world of airplanes.

-When an airplane is in the air doing a level flight, it undergoes four forces viz. lift, gravity, thrust, and drag; ‘lift and gravity‘ and ‘thrust and drag‘ are the forces opposing each other.
+When an airplane is in the air doing a level flight, it undergoes four forces.
+They are lift, gravity, thrust, and drag.
+‘Lift and gravity‘, and ‘thrust and drag‘ are the forces opposing each other.

-The thrust is created by the jet engine or the propeller of an airplane and this is the force that moves it forward.
+The thrust is created by the jet engine or propeller of the airplane.
+This is the force that moves it forward.

-Drag is the air resistance experienced by the airplane when it tries to move forward and drag tries to slow down the airplane’s forward movement.
+Drag is the air resistance experienced by the airplane when it moves forward and it tries to slow down the airplane’s forward movement.

 Gravity is the earth’s gravitational pull/force that pulls all objects down towards the earth.

-Lift is the upward force created by the movement of air above and below the aircraft wings and the cross-section of the wings is designed in such a way that this movement of air creates a difference in pressure resulting in a lift force that is higher than the gravity.
+Lift is the upward force created by the air moving above and below the aircraft wings.
+The cross-section of the wings is designed in such a way that this movement of air creates a difference in pressure resulting in a lift force that is higher than the gravity.

-Newton’s third law of motion states ‘for every action or force in nature there is an equal and opposite reaction or another force’.
-So, the thrust created by the jet engine to move the airplane forward in the air is resisted by the air resistance that drags the airplane.
-The thrust created should be high enough to overcome the drag to move the airplane forward.
+Newton’s third law of motion states ‘for every action or force in nature there is an equal and opposite reaction or another force‘.
+So, the thrust created by the jet engine to move the airplane forward is resisted by the air resistance that drags it.
+The thrust created should be high enough to overcome the drag to move it forward.

-When the airplane climbs to its altitude, it reaches the level flight and at this point, the thrust and drag and lift and gravitational force gets balanced and the airplane continues on a leveled flight.
+When the airplane climbs to its altitude, it reaches its flight level.
+At this point, the forces of ‘thrust and drag‘ and ‘lift and gravity‘ get balanced and the airplane continues on a leveled flight.

 Major parts of an airplane and their functions

-Airplanes are designed for the transportation of people or cargo from one airport to another airport and they come in different sizes, shapes, and designs.
+Airplanes are designed for the transportation of people or cargo from one airport to another.
+They come in different sizes, shapes, and designs.

-The pilot of an airplane has different controls for maneuvering it on land as well as in the air.
-The Aileron, Elevator, and Rudder are called the three primary control surfaces of an airplane and they are mandatory in all airplanes.
+The pilot of an airplane has different controls for maneuvering it on land, and in the air.
+The Aileron, Elevator, and Rudder are the three primary control surfaces mandatory in all airplanes.

 The major parts of an airplane are: